Balerno line: A second, and successful, attempt

 The following year the Board considered that the money markets had calmed, and they applied to renew the authorisation of the branch.
 This time they wished to extend it to Ravelrig, rejoining the Carstairs main line there and forming a loop.
 This was authorised on 20 June 1870, under the Caledonian Railway (Additional Powers) Act.
 Once again the £50 daily penalty was applied, if the line was not opened by 20 December 1872.
 In fact construction difficulties in the narrow confines of the valley delayed matters.
 Col Rich inspected the line for the Board of Trade; he found some minor issues connected with the signalling arrangements, but he did not object to the opening of the line.
-Accordingly it opened to traffic on 1 August 1874.
+Accordingly, it opened to traffic on 1 August 1874.
 Notwithstanding the overrun, the penalty was not applied.
 The contractor was Charles Brand of Melrose.

 The line was single, with a passing loop at Currie.
 The earlier Currie station on the main line was renamed Curriehill.
 At Balerno there was a moderately large goods yard on a southward spur of the branch line; this had earlier been intended as the passenger and goods terminus of the original dead-end branch line.
-The line had cost £134,000 to construct, of which land acquisition cost £26,800.The gradients were steep, and the Caledonian ordered a special design of 0-4-4T locomotive to handle trains on the line.
+The line had cost £134,000 to construct, of which land acquisition cost £26,800.
+The gradients were steep, and the Caledonian ordered a special design of 0-4-4T locomotive to handle trains on the line.
 Four locomotives of the type were ordered; one in particular generally handled the traffic on the line over several decades, number 419.
 That locomotive has been preserved at the Scottish Railway Preservation Society site at Bo'ness.

-The line in oepration
+The line in operation

 Timetables

 The passenger timetable gave 6 or 7 trains over the line between Edinburgh Princes Street and Midcalder.
 One train, at 15:05 from Midcalder, was a main line train that ran through the Balerno line rather than on the main line.

 The train service on the line consisted of five each way in July 1876, except Sundays, and twelve in July 1896.
 In July 1916 there were sixteen, with five on Sundays; and in July 1936 there were twenty, with nine on summer Sundays.
 In the inter-war period, the popularity of countryside visits for leisure purposes increased considerably, and the natural beauty of the places beside the line, notwithstanding the significant industrial presence, led to satisfactory loadings at weekends.
 Barrie, writing in 1935, said, "the district [was] much in favour with the citizens of Edinburgh as a pleasantly situated 'dormitory', while its proximity to the Water of Leith makes it a favourite summer resort with picnickers and ramblers."
-However in 1937 the Sunday service was withdrawn, diminishing the weekend leisure business.
+However, in 1937 the Sunday service was withdrawn, diminishing the weekend leisure business.